ph1-xyz/Phazerville-Wiki/Clock-Setup.md

   - handy for advancing or resetting sequencers, etc.

 ### Notes
-Realtime MIDI messages for Start, Stop, & Clock (at 24ppqn) are sent via USB automatically.
+* Outgoing MIDI messages for Start, Stop, & Clock (at 24ppqn) are sent via USB automatically.
 An option to disable this is planned.
+* Incoming MIDI Start/Stop/Clock messages intuitively start the internal clock and feed it sync pulses at 2ppqn.
+The clock speed can then be reinterpreted differently with the PPQN parameter.

-Clock Setup is available in Hemispheres as well as the [Calibr8or](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Calibr8or) app.
+* Clock Setup is available in Hemispheres as well as the [Calibr8or](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Calibr8or) app.
 However, the Clock settings are only stored in the active Preset in Hemisphere.
-There is currently experimental support for incoming MIDI Start/Stop/Clock sync in Calibr8or; the same feature is planned for Hemispheres, but will require an overhaul of MIDI message handling.